At a glance

 We have a pilot farm where we work on developing and perfecting sustainable farming techniques.
 We then teach local people about sustainable farming to reduce the negative impact of farming in the area.
 Your role is to tend the crops and help us raise awareness about sustainable farming.
 Sustainable farming will make Amazon Rainforest reforestation much easier.

-We also run a mahogany program.
+We also run a mahogany programme.
 We grow mahogany trees close together and study them.
 This particular rainforest habitat project shows local loggers that this is a cost-effective alternative to cutting down trees from the rainforest.
 We are also able to share the timber from these trees to use in production.
 You will help with maintaining the plantation and taking measurements.

 We work to raise awareness about conservation on both a local and a global level.
 Through research and publications, Taricaya provides groundbreaking data that draws attention to the work we’re doing in the Amazon rainforest and its ecosystems.
 You’ll be involved in collecting this data and contributing to large-scale research work.